Watch Alchemist Accelerator’s Demo Day right here

 Amper

-Helps Plant Managers in Factories Increase Machine and Labor Productivity by Having Real-Time Access to Key Metrics of Machines.
-Data is Captured Using a Simple, Non-Invasive Retrofit Sensor that Monitors Across Machine-Types.
-Team: Akshat Thirani (CS Northwestern University, won the Thiel Summit pitch prize); Phil House (CS Northwestern University); Sachin Lal (CS Northwestern University, won the 2016 MIT Clean Energy prize)
+Helps plant managers in factories increase machine and labor productivity by having real-time access to key metrics of machines.
+Data is captured using a simple, non-invasive retrofit sensor that monitors across machine types.
+Team: Akshat Thirani (CS Northwestern University, won the Thiel Summit pitch prize), Phil House (CS Northwestern University), Sachin Lal (CS Northwestern University, won the 2016 MIT Clean Energy prize).

-Uptime (Previously EyePiece)
+Uptime (previously EyePiece)

-Building a Smarter Industrial Communication System Using Wearables.
-Team: Will Schumaker (PhD in Optics from Stanford/UMich), Michael Leung (PhD student in EE from Stanford/Waterloo)
+Building a smarter industrial communication system using wearables.
+Team: Will Schumaker (PhD in optics from Stanford/UMich), Michael Leung (PhD student in EE from Stanford/Waterloo).

 ContextSmith

-Enterprise Sales and Expansion Platform that Uses AI to Maximize Revenue for Sales and Account Management Teams.
-Team: Will Cheung (Head of Customer Success at Sequoia-backed startup, CS from CMU), Jochen Bedersdorfer (Intel AI Group, VP Eng of text analytics startup)
+Enterprise sales and expansion platform that uses AI to maximize revenue for sales and account management teams.
+Team: Will Cheung (head of customer success at Sequoia-backed startup, CS from CMU), Jochen Bedersdorfer (Intel AI Group, VP Eng of text analytics startup).

 Edyza

-High Density Internet of Things for Industrial IoT, Smart Agriculture, and other Use Cases that Involve Scaling Sensors and Actuators to 1000s in Close Proximity.
-Team: Rana Basheer (PhD, Principal Scientist Broadcom, Garmin), Atul Patel (OneScreen, Jornaya and OptimalSocial)
+High-density Internet of Things for industrial IoT, smart agriculture and other use cases that involve scaling sensors and actuators to thousands in close proximity.
+Team: Rana Basheer (PhD, principal scientist Broadcom, Garmin), Atul Patel (OneScreen, Jornaya and OptimalSocial).

 HydroVirga

-High Sensitivity NMR Detection for Elemental Analysis in Water.
-Our Unique IP Allows for Detection of Trace Contaminants in Real Time, Using Micro NMR Technology.
-Team: George Farquar, Ph.D. (former LLNL), Julie Bowen, Ph.D. (former LLNL), Mark Stephenson (20+ years water industry experience)
+High-sensitivity NMR detection for elemental analysis in water.
+Our unique IP allows for detection of trace contaminants in real time, using micro NMR technology.
+Team: George Farquar, PhD (former LLNL), Julie Bowen, PhD (former LLNL), Mark Stephenson (20+ years water industry experience).

 Privacera

-Data Security Platform for Enterprises to Manage and Mitigate Risks with Sensitive Data in One Place.
-Team: Balaji Ganesan (Ex XA Secure acquired by Hortonworks), Don Bosco Durai (Ex XA Secure acquired by Hortonworks, Ex Bharosa acquired by Oracle)
+Data security platform for enterprises to manage and mitigate risks with sensitive data in one place.
+Team: Balaji Ganesan (former XA Secure, acquired by Hortonworks), Don Bosco Durai (former XA Secure, acquired by Hortonworks, former Bharosa, acquired by Oracle).

-Stellic (Previously Metis Labs)
+Stellic (previously Metis Labs)

-Student Success Platform Designed to Help Students Organize their College Journey and Graduate on Time; Built by Students, for Students; Solves Growing Student Retention Problem Faced by Higher Ed.
-Team: Sabih (CMU CS ’15), Rukhsar (CMU CS ’15), Jiyda (CMU IS ’15)
+Student success platform designed to help students organize their college journey and graduate on time.
+Built by students, for students, this solves growing student retention problem faced by higher education.
+Team: Sabih (CMU CS ’15), Rukhsar (CMU CS ’15), Jiyda (CMU IS ’15).

 MeetingSift

-AI Driven Meeting Collaboration Platform that Delivers Deep Actionable Insights from Meetings Across the Enterprise.
+AI-driven meeting collaboration platform that delivers deep actionable insights from meetings across the enterprise.
 Team: Alex Bergo, PhD (Expert Collab., NLP, ML), Viil Lid, PhD (Collab. tech., HCI, Analytics).

 Fuse